-The Company and Hodges have entered into an option and joint venture agreement whereby Hodges issued 1,000,000 common shares of its share capital to the Company, at a fair value of \$50,317, and agreed to incur, or pay directly to the Company, a minimum US \$550,000 to earn a 51% interest in eight exploration permits.
-During fiscal 2011 Hodges incurred the minimum US \$550,000 and earned its 51% interest.
+During fiscal 2009 the Company and Hodges Resources Ltd. ("Hodges") entered into an option and joint venture agreement whereby Hodges issued 1,000,000 common shares of its share capital to the Company, at a fair value of \$50,317, and has now incurred US \$550,000 to earn a 51% interest in eight exploration permits.
 Hodges may increase its interest to 75% by funding a bankable feasibility study.